cldixon/iob2tensor/README.md

 _Note:_ The below functions only convert one text example at a time, so a batch job will require some additional looping, etc.

+_Note:_ The conversion process relies heavily on the [HuggingFace Tokenizer](https://huggingface.co/docs/transformers/en/main_classes/tokenizer) class which provides utilties for mapping across token and character indices, between input text and the encoded input ids.

 ## Example

 Below is an example of an NER/IOB2 format annotation: